supplements

 These days, blood tests can be taken at home using a home blood test kit without needing to see a doctor in person.
 This makes it much easier to manage your health in a way that’s convenient to you.
 Oh, and home blood tests are needle-free, meaning they’re ideal if you don’t like doctors pointing sharp, pointy objects at you.

-Of course, iron supplements can be taken if you have an iron deficiency (or if you just want to support your iron levels in general).
+Of course, iron supplements are an option if you have a low iron status (or if you just want to support your iron levels in general).
 However, if you’re considering taking an iron supplement - or any other supplements - it’s always best to consult a clinician before taking it.
 Overdoing it with iron supplements can cause an upset stomach, nausea, and even organ failure if too much is taken, so it’s highly recommended that you only take iron supplements after speaking to a clinician.

 Zinc is a wonderfully beneficial mineral that your body relies on for many vital processes.
 Not only does it help to support your immune system, but it also helps to heal wounds and plays a role in your senses of taste and smell.